nick-The-One/python_course/21_imports.md

 * Relative import re-enables local folder lookup for modules in packages, but this time explicitely — thus disabling lookup chain; if relatively imported module is not found in the specified location, import will fail

-* Relative import only works with `import from` construction
+* Relative import only works with `from importpython` construction

 * Relative import only works in packages, and removes ability to execute file with relative import:
   ```python